Heathen Lexicon

 Crepitacula: ancient name for a ritual musical bell-wreath, typically worn on the hand or wrist.

 Dag/Day: The measure known as the “Day” was a creation of the Northern Heathens.
 The day was “born out from the night,” and measured from one Moonrise to the next.
-The heathen “Week” (from the Proto-Germanic Wikon/Wik which means “turn, move, change”) was composed of six (6) Days.
-The days were represented with special written symbols called Dagruner or “Day-Runes” (these were derived from the first Seven Runes of the ᚠᚢᚦᚫᚱᚳᚼ).
+The heathen “Week” ( from the Proto-Germanic Wikon/Wik which means “turn, move, change”) was composed of six (6) Days.
+The days were represented with special written symbols called Dagruner or “Day-Runes” (these were derived from the first Seven Runes of the FUTarKj).
 The Heathen week-days were each named after the chief Germanic/Norse deities and began with the First week-day of “Sunday,” (named for Sun-Goddess Sunna/Sol), then “Monday,” named for the Moon-God Mani, “Tuesday,” (named after the Sky-God Tyr/Tiw), “Wednesday,” (the All-Father God Wotan/Odin), “Thursday,” (named for the Storm-God Þórr/Thor) and the last day “Friday,” (named for the Mother-Goddess Freyja/Frigga).
 Clearly, these names of the week are still in use today.
 The seventh day was imposed by the Roman seven-day week (which used to be eight-days).
 When the Roman seventh & last-day was new, it was generically called “wash-day” by Heathens before being generally adopted as “Surtr-Dag”; an appropriate name for the final day of the week, as it is Surtr that was the Fire-Jotun that brought about the final day of the universe during Ragnarok, and phonetically it cooperated with the name of “Saturn” that the Romans gave to the seventh-day.
-Nevertheless, the Heathen six-day week fit perfectly into the 30-day month with five-weeks per month; and this would calculate to a year composed of 360-days; and mathematically this was an exact fit for one complete year cycle/circle (as a perfect circle is 360-degrees).
+Nevertheless, the Heathen six-day week fit perfectly into the 30-day month with five-weeks per month; and this would calculate to a year composed of 360-days; this includes one intercalated 5-day week to complete year cycle.

 Dauða-Fylgja: “Death-Fetch” or “Death-Follow;” apparition boding death; also, Todesverfolgung = “Death Follower”; see Fylgja.